How can I help my child with autism to develop their gross and fine motor skills?

 • hand sewing (starting with a plastic needle and yarn on pre-punched felt shapes)

-To shop my low prep printable fine motor activities CLICK HERE
+Check out lots of low prep printable fine motor activities HERE

 Thanks for reading!